 How to have a stress-free Christmas at work and home?
 Answer: Plan early.

-'Tis the season to be jolly, yet for many, particularly women, the build up to the holidays can sometimes feel like a whirlwind of stress and chaos.
+'Tis the season to be jolly, yet for many, especially women business leaders, the build up to the holidays can sometimes feel like a whirlwind of stress and chaos.
 According to a YouGov study, 51% of women confessed they found the Christmas period to be stressful.
-In comparison, just 35% of men felt the same way.
+By comparison, just 35% of men felt the same way.

 So, why is this?